New Zealand to welcome international tourists from April

 Now, the surge of Omicron and Covid-19 becoming endemic in the population has changed calculations.

-Exact timing might still depend on Covid cases in New Zealand, and the peak of the Omicron wave.
+While coronavirus cases continue to rise in New Zealand and the peak of the Omicron wave is still anticipated, Ardern said that this opening date was final.

+"This is the opening," she saidl I'm asking our Australian friends and family to book their tickets."

 The timing for mid-April is expected to give a welcome boost to travel across the Ditch with friends and family expected to be first to take up travel.
 It also arrives just in time for planning winter holiday travel, which was so important prior to the pandemic.